ghc-proposals/ghc-proposals/proposals/0000-warning-pragmas-with-categories.rst

 Suppose the definitions of ``head`` and ``tail`` are annotated with::

-    {-# WARNING [head,partial] head "This is a partial function, it throws an error on empty lists." #-}
+    {-# WARNING [partial-head] head "This is a partial function, it throws an error on empty lists." #-}
-    {-# WARNING [tail,partial] tail "This is a partial function, it throws an error on empty lists." #-}
+    {-# WARNING [partial-tail] tail "This is a partial function, it throws an error on empty lists." #-}

 and the user program contains occurrences of both ``head`` and ``tail``::